temporalio/cli/docs/operator/cluster.md

 ### cluster

-Operations on a Temporal cluster
+Operations on a Temporal Cluster

 #### health

-Check health of frontend service
+Check health of frontend service.

 **--address**
 host:port for Temporal frontend service